hernandik/luxHelper/README.md

 Clone or download the current repository on your machine.

 You need Python 3 to execute the program.
-Tests were made with Python 3.8.10 on Ubuntu 20.04 Linux machine, however should work with any machine containing Python 3, like Windows ones.
+Tests were made with Python 3.8.10 on Ubuntu 20.04 Linux machine, however should work with both with Windows and Linux containing Python 3.

 No special libraries are required to execute.
-Out of box Python should work.

 Suggest installing vanilal Python from https://www.python.org/downloads/

 Possible Bitmap editors to be used are:
 * MS Paint (simple but effective)
 * Gimp (powerfull and free).

-Suggest using git-bash on Windows as terminal https://git-scm.com/downloads.
+* **Avoid using Inkspace, since it is a vectorial editor.**

-> Avoid using Inkspace, since it is a vector editor and can change the image resolution easily.
+For terminal, suggest using git-bash on Windows https://git-scm.com/downloads.

 ## Using the tool